Lululemon stock drops as yoga pants expose problems

 Shares of Lululemon dropped more than 4 percent on the Toronto Stock Exchange on Tuesday as analysts trimmed their expectations.
 By late afternoon, the stock was down 3.3 percent at C$65.29.

-With the recalled products off the market, Sozzi said, customers will be tempted to check out similar offerings from Nike Inc and Gap Inc’s Athleta banner.
+With the recalled products off the market, Sozzi said, customers will be tempted to check out similar offerings from Nike Inc (NKE.N) and Gap Inc’s (GPS.N) Athleta banner.

 Sterne Agee analyst Sam Poser downgraded the stock to “neutral” from “buy,” advising clients to “wait and see” while the problem is resolved.
 The company has not said when it would have the affected products in stock.

-Note: (This story is corrected in second and third paragraphs to show recalled garments represent 17 percent of all women’s bottoms)